 Pour enough olive oil to coat the bottom of your frying pan thickly and turn on medium high heat.

-Carefully dip a slice into the egg and then into the flour and cook in the olive oil until golden, approximately 1 minute on either side.
+Place each fritter in the hot olive oil until golden, turning once, approximately 1 minute on either side.

-Place on a plate and continue with the remaining slices.
+Place on a plate and continue with the remaining fritters.